topfunky/r-nfl-expected-wins/README.md

 An experiment to build a predictive model in R that recreates an article from Advanced Football Analytics.

+A separate [blog post](https://topfunky.com/2020/linear-regression-model/) describes the approach and shows other charts generated from the model.

 ## Description

 An article from 2007 outlined an approach for calculating expected wins based on offensive and defensive efficiency metrics.
 This project is an attempt to implement the prediction model in R.